Diabetes-related Diseases

 • Poor concentration.

-• Eyestrain and feeling drowsiness.
+• Eyestrain and feeling sleepy.

 • Slow reflexes.

-When you have any of the above symptoms while driving, you must stop immediately and take a break to renew your activity.
+When you have any of the above symptoms while driving, you must stop immediately and take a break to renew your activity

 For safe driving in Ramadan, make sure to: